particle-iot/docs/src/content/hardware/migration-guides/msom-e-series-migration-guide.md

 ### RTC (Real-time clock)

-The E Series module has support for an external lithium coin cell battery or supercap to power the STM32 internal RTC via the `VBAT` pin.
+The E-Series module has support for an external lithium coin cell battery or supercap to power the STM32 internal RTC via the `VBAT` pin.

-The M SoM MCU does not have a dedicated RTC module that can be externally powered.
+The M-SoM MCU does not have a dedicated RTC module that can be externally powered.
 This is also the case with the P2, Photon 2, and Gen 3 devices.
 If you need an externally powered RTC, one option is the AM1805/AB1805 real-time clock and hardware watchdog module, which is used on the Tracker SoM.

 {{!--
 See also 28cd19b2-4f01-444b-8189-ba6191e6ebdd